bureado/python/website/content/02-introduction-to-python/020-basic-data-types/03-strings.md

 There are several types of string formatting in Python.

-If you're using Python 3.7 and above (remember to check with `python --version` on the command line) you can use my favorite type of string formatting, and the one I'll be using for the course called f-strings.
+If you're using Python 3.7 and above (remember to check with `python --version` on the command line) you can use my favorite type of string formatting, and the one I'll be using for the course called **f-strings**.

 ```python
 >>> name = "Nina"